-Best known as the master of surrealist art, in addition to being a terrific eccentric Salvador Dali illustrated several projects that hold true to his off-beat persona.
+Best known as the master of surrealist art, in addition to being a terrific eccentric, Salvador Dalí (1904-1989) illustrated numerous projects that hold true to his off-beat persona.

-In 1973, Dali illustrated the cookbook, Les Diners de Gala.
+In 1973, Dalí illustrated the cookbook, Les Dîners de Gala.
 Abound with surreal, erotic illustrations, the book appears to be a culinary love letter to his wife, Gala.
-The cookbook included such recipes as “Peacock a l’Impériale” and “Frog Pasties,” in addition to many gastronomic tidbits as “I only like to eat what has a clear intelligible form.
+The cookbook contains such recipes as “Peacock a l’Impériale” and “Frog Pasties,” in addition to many gastronomic tidbits as “I only like to eat what has a clear intelligible form.
 If I hate that detestable degrading vegetable called spinach, it is because it is shapeless, like Liberty.”

 Ades, Dawn, William Jeffett, and Cécile Debray.
 Dalì/Duchamp.
 London, England: Royal Academy of Arts, 2017.

 Dalí, Salvador.
 Les Dîners de Gala.
 New York: Felicie, 1973.

 Dalí, Salvador.
 The Secret Life of Salvador Dalí.
 New York: Burton C. Hoffman, 1941.

 Descharnes, Robert and Gilles Néret.
 Dalí: The Paintings.
 Köln, Germany: Taschen, 1994.